FazalPM/SpotiAI/README.md

-# SpotiAI – Chat with Your Spotify Listening History | Chat Feature in Spotify!
+# SpotiAI Feature – Chat with Your Spotify Listening History

 ---